Frequently Asked Questions

 I am particularly interested in special educational needs, can I pursue this whilst on course?

 Yes!
 All of our programmes have a strong focus on SEND and inclusion and they offer enrichment opportunities in a range of ways.
-For example, all of our university-led primary PGCE students spend a week in a special school.
+For example, all of our primary PGCE students spend a week in a special school.
 We have a SEND Interest Group for our secondary students which offers members additional opportunities through the year and secondary students also have the opportunity to spend a week in an alternative setting and options include special schools.

 I am particularly interested in mental health, can I pursue this whilst on course?